DeepBlueRobotics/training/docs/section-7/feedforward-control.md

 !!! warning
     The code excerpt is only meant to show how feedforward works.
 This is not how we actually implement feedforward, but should give you a better idea of the inner workings of feedforward.

 In addition, feedforward can also be used for elevators and arms.
-There is one additional constant \\(k_{g}\\) which is used to counteract the force of gravity.
+There is one additional constant `kG` which is used to counteract the force of gravity.

 ## Tuning and System Idenfication
 Similar to PID, you can tune values by manually guessing and checking.